-Are you familiar with discbound journals (discbound planner or discbound notebook?)
+Are you familiar with discbound journals (discbound planners or discbound notebooks?)
 They’re one of my current favorite kinds of notebooks for any kind of journaling.
 In this post, you’ll learn how to make a DIY discbound notebook.

 The fact that the pages can be removed and rearranged so easily makes a discbound journal and discbound nobebook particularly great for any kind of art journaling, creative journaling, planning, or bullet journaling.
 You can work on a page before putting it into the notebook, and you can easily move pages around or remove them completely.
 It’s perfect for work or study, too.